edwin-jones/pyrayder/README.md

 # pyrayder
-A simple raycasting engine writting in Python 3 and Pygame.
+A simple raycasting engine created in Python 3 and Pygame.
 This is a labour of love written in my spare time and is very much a work in process.

 ## Disclaimers